ReefAlturki/EDA_Project/Project_Proposal.md

 ## Tools:
 **How do you intend to meet the tools requirement of the project?**

+The following libraries will be used in order to successfully complete the project.
 * Numpy and pandas to perfom data manipulations.
 * Matplotlib to plot visulalizations
 * Sqlite3 to create a local database